xerolinux/XeroWiki/docs/xlapit.md

 ### Game Launchers

 Are you an avid gamer ?
 That section has you covered, allowing you to install the launcher(s) you need to get up and running in no time.
-Now you will have a choice of installing either the **Flathub** version officially supported by the devs or the unofficial **Native** version.
+This also offers some Game controller drivers as well as a GPU overclock tool should you want to go bonkers !

 !!! tip